lerna-lite/lerna-lite/packages/watch/README.md

 Pass `--no-bail` to disable this behavior, executing in _all_ packages regardless of exit code.

 ### Watch Events
-The `lerna watch`, by default, will only execute the watch callback on file changes.
+The `lerna watch`, by default, will only execute the watch callback on **file changes only** (via Chokidar `change` event).
+The reason is simply to have less watches open.
 If you want to watch for other events, like add/remove file, you can look at the possible flags below or even use `--watch-all-events` for all type of events.

 > **Note** When enabling any of these extra watch events above, you might need to know if the file(s) or directory(ies) were added, removed or changed, and for this use case, you can use `$LERNA_FILE_CHANGE_TYPE`.
 Also note that Chokidar event names to remove a file or directory are `unlink` and `unlinkDir`.